TBLabFJD/PARROT-FJD/README.md

 # PARROT-FJD
-Pipeline of Analysis and Research of Rare diseases Optimiced in Tblab-Fundación Jiménez Díaz.
+Pipeline of Analysis and Research of Rare diseases Optimized in Tblab - Fundación Jiménez Díaz.
 This is a germline variant calling pipeline implemented in Nextflow which performs mapping, SNV/INDEL calling and annotation, and CNV calling and annotation for targeted sequencing (gene panels and WES) and whole genome sequencing.
 These differen

 ## How to run this pipeline